twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 embedded in the walls of their lair.

 ### 탐험 허가
-If the PCs convince the Great Elders to allow them to visit the Icon, one of the elders insists on cautiously seeing them off as they leave the village.
+If the PCs convince the 대장로들 to allow them to visit the Icon, one of the elders insists on cautiously seeing them off as they leave the village.
 This is more of a show for the benefit of the other villagers—depending on their attitude toward the PCs, they might warn the villagers that the foolish PCs are marching to their deaths and that no wise people should ever do this, or say that the PCs have the blessing of the elders and are seeking new wisdom from the Icon, and so on.

-Award each PC 1 XP for convincing the Great
-Elders to allow them to visit the Icon.
+Award each PC 1 XP for convincing the 대장로들 to allow them to visit the Icon.
 Proceed to the Approaching the Icon section of this adventure.

 ### 몰래 빠져나가기
 The PCs might try to sneak out of the village and over to the Icon without anyone noticing them.
 Fortunately, this is fairly easy to do, especially if they have special abilities that conceal their activities.
 If they fail, they are spotted, and the elders and some villagers confront them in the orchards—go to the Exploration Refused section.
 If they succeed at sneaking out, proceed to the Approaching the Icon section.

 > 마을을 몰래 빠져나가는 건 레벨 3짜리 일입니다.
 PC가 밖이 어두울 때 시도하면 난이도가 낮아집니다.

 ### 모험의 거부
 If the PCs fail to convince the elders to allow them to explore the Icon, and are obvious in their plans to explore it anyway, the elders have the PCs watched, and when the PCs start to make their way toward the Icon, the elders (and ten villagers armed with staves) get in their path as they pass through the orchards, insisting that they leave the valley immediately.
-If the
-PCs refuse to turn back, the elders and villagers attack and attempt to subdue the PCs.
+If the PCs refuse to turn back, the elders and villagers attack and attempt to subdue the PCs.

-> **위대한 장로들:** 레벨 3; 상호작용과 정신 영향에 저항하는 건 레벨 4; 체력 9; 장갑 3; 매 라운드 체력 1점을 회복합니다; 질병, 독, 노화에 면역;
+> **대장로들:** 레벨 3; 상호작용과 정신 영향에 저항하는 건 레벨 4; 체력 9; 장갑 3; 매 라운드 체력 1점을 회복합니다; 질병, 독, 노화에 면역;
 >
 > **전형적인 마을 사람:** 레벨 2, 체력 6, 농사는 레벨 3

 If the PCs lose this fight, they are tied up, given warm cloaks and some food, taken outside the western pylons, and told never to return to the valley.
 Of course, even if they’re exiled this way, there’s no reason the PCs can’t travel along the pylons to the north and approach the Icon from a different direction (the only drawback to this is that once they’re outside the pylon boundary, they’ll be out in the cold again and taking damage every ten minutes, or every hour if they wear the warm cloaks).

 If the PCs defeat most of the villagers and at least one of the elders, the remaining elders call for a truce, stating that the PCs clearly outmatch them and it is pointless to throw away lives trying to stop them, at which point the elders and villagers retreat into their homes and barricade their doors in case the PCs unleash some doom upon the valley.

 If the PCs fought the villagers (regardless of who wins), thereafter all interactions with the villagers or the elders are hindered by three steps, because the PCs are considered dangerous, reckless, and disrespectful toward the beliefs of the tribe.

-> GM intrusion suggestion: In response to a physical threat, a crucible transforms into a cyborg battle suit for a Great Elder, making it level 5 for attack and defense tasks.
+> **마스터 개입 제안:** In response to a physical threat, a crucible transforms into a cyborg battle suit for a 대장로, making it level 5 for attack and defense tasks.

 Defeated villagers have 1d10 shins each.
 A defeated elder’s crucible can be looted for a [무작위 사이퍼](/ko/numenera/ashes-of-the-sea#무작위-사이퍼): equal chances of a gravity nullifier, Might rejuvenator, or warmth projector.
-If the PCs chose not to kill the elder, the crucible keeps them alive, but it can no longer levitate
-(the villagers will have to build a mobility cart for that elder).
+If the PCs chose not to kill the elder, the crucible keeps them alive, but it can no longer levitate (the villagers will have to build a mobility cart for that elder).

 ### 우상에 접근하기
 The path leading to the Icon winds back and forth to the north, sometimes making a switchback to reach a higher elevation.
 Along the sides of the path are the remnants of old offerings of food and wooden carvings from villagers too afraid or too respectful to approach any closer.
 Just before the path becomes jagged and precarious is a small pile of flat stones, each with a warning inscribed upon it in the Truth to come no closer.
 The path near the stones is covered in more offerings, most of which are at least a week old.
 Beyond the stone markers, the path continues along the top of a low ridge for about a long distance, then smoothes out again as it covers another zig-zagging long distance in the final approach to the Icon itself.
 The statue is near the pylon boundary, but at least a bowshot away from the nearest pylon.
 Flurries of snow or shellsnow blow about in the wind, and the air is much colder at this altitude compared to the rest of the valley.

 > The Icon, level 8, health 50, Armor 3, immune to electricity